Skip to main content

 Table of Contents

-Autumn in Paraguay does not necessarily announce itself with colorful leaves.
+Fall in Paraguay does not necessarily announce itself with colorful leaves.
 More often, it comes with a sudden change in temperature.
 Then you start looking for the thicker blanket at night, even though it is still T-shirt weather during the day.
 That was one of the things I only really became aware of after we moved here.

-And that is exactly what this article is about: what this first real autumn moment in Paraguay feels like, why 8 or 10 degrees can feel surprisingly fresh here, and which small everyday preparations make sense now.
+And that is exactly what this article is about: what this first real fall moment in Paraguay feels like, why 8 or 10 degrees can feel surprisingly fresh here, and which small everyday preparations make sense now.

 #

 You notice the change more in the way the air suddenly feels fresher, and in the evening you think for the first time: wait a minute, I do not need the fan, I need my cozy socks.
-And there it is - the first real autumn night.
+And there it is - the first real fall night.

 During the day, 23 to 30 degrees often feels really pleasant.
 At last, you can work outside again without starting to sweat the moment you move.
 You can get things done around the property, go on outings or simply take care of appointments without being completely sweaty afterwards.
 The air feels clearer.
 And after the very hot weeks, a day of around 20 degrees feels almost luxurious.

 But at night, things are different.
-When temperatures suddenly drop to 8 degrees, after weeks of warmth - with nights of up to 23 degrees - it no longer feels just like autumn, but almost like a first winter night.
+When temperatures suddenly drop to 8 degrees, after weeks of warmth - with nights of up to 23 degrees - it no longer feels just like fall, but almost like a first winter night.

 Why do 8 or 10 degrees feel colder in Paraguay?